United Kingdom enterprise law

-United Kingdom enterprise law concerns the ownership and regulation of organisations producing goods and services in the UK, European and international economy.
+British enterprise law concerns the ownership and regulation of organisations producing goods and services in the UK, European and international economy.
 Private enterprises are usually incorporated under the Companies Act 2006, regulated by company law, competition law, and insolvency law, while almost one third of the workforce and half of the UK economy is in enterprises subject to special regulation.
 Enterprise law mediates the rights and duties of investors, workers, consumers and the public to ensure efficient production, and deliver services that UK and international law sees as universal human rights.
 Labour, company, competition and insolvency law create general rights for stakeholders, and set a basic framework for enterprise governance, but rules of governance, competition and insolvency are altered in specific enterprises to uphold the public interest, as well as civil and social rights.
 Universities and schools have traditionally been publicly established, and socially regulated, to ensure universal education.
 The National Health Service was set up in 1946 to provide everyone with free health care, regardless of class or income, paid for by progressive taxation.
 The UK government controls monetary policy and regulates private banking through the publicly owned Bank of England, to complement its fiscal policy.
 Taxation and spending composes nearly half of total economic activity, but this has diminished since 1979.

 Since 1980, a large segment of UK enterprise was privatised, reducing public and citizen voice in their services, particularly among utilities.
 Since the Climate Change Act 2008, the modern UK economy has increasingly been powered by renewable energy, but still depends disproportionately on oil, gas and coal.
 Energy governance is framed by statutes including the Petroleum Act 1998 and the Electricity Act 1989, which enable government to use its licensing powers to shift to a zero-carbon economy, and phase out fossil fuels.
 Energy ratepayers typically have rights to adequate standards of supply, and increasingly the right to participate in how their services are provided, overseen by the Oil and Gas Authority and Ofgem.
 The Water Industry Act 1991 regulates drinking and sewerage infrastructure, overseen by Ofwat.
 The Railways Act 1993, the Transport Act 1985 or the Road Traffic Act 1988, under the Office of Rail and Road, govern the majority of land transport.
 Rail and bus passengers are entitled to adequate services, and have limited rights to voice in management.
 A growing number of bus, energy and water enterprises have been put back into public hands, while in London and Scotland, railways may be wholly publicly run.
 While, post, telephones and television were the major channels for communication and media in the 20th century, 21st century communications networks have increasingly converged on the Internet.
 Particularly in social media networks, this has presented problems in ensuring standards of safety, accuracy and fairness in online information and discourse.
 Like securities and other marketplaces, online networks dominated by multinational corporations, have received increased attention from regulators and legislators as they have become associated with political crisis.